spacebanana420/DoremiSecure/README.md

 ## Description
 DoremiSecure encrypts the files inside a fixed folder, with the intention of making it a "secure folder".
-The script can also be configured to encrypt the whole folder instead (only for zip archives)

 ## How to use
 Download doremisecure.sh and execute it